roman-milk/roman-milk.github.io/a-blackmail-tale.md

  ----

  Enjoyed the story?
 Please vote.
 And watch for the next story in the cycle, which will be out soon.
-Report_Story #1